iechor/docs/content/engine/swarm/networking.md

 ## Firewall considerations

-Docker daemons participating in a swarm need the ability to communicate with each other over the following ports:
+iEchor daemons participating in a swarm need the ability to communicate with each other over the following ports:

 * Port `7946` TCP/UDP for container network discovery.